learn-co-students/sinatra-user-auth-v-000/README.md

 * Open up `app/views/registrations/signup.erb`.
 Our signup form needs a field for name, email and password.
 It needs to `POST` data to the `'/registrations'` path, so your form action should be `/registrations'` and your form method should be `POST`.

-* Once you've written your form, go ahead and place a `binding.pry` inside the `post '/registrations` route in `app/controllers/registrations_controller.rb`.
+* Once you've written your form, go ahead and add the line: `puts params` inside the `post '/registrations` route in `app/controllers/registrations_controller.rb`.
 Then, fill out the form in your browser and hit the `"Sign Up"` button.

-* Hop on over to your terminal and you should be stuck in that binding.
-Type in `params` and you should see something that looks like this (but with whatever info you entered into the form):
+* Hop on over to your terminal and you should see the params outputted there.
+It should look something like this (but with whatever info you entered into the form):

 ```ruby
 {"name"=>"Beini Huang", "email"=>"beini@bee.com", "password"=>"password"}